The framework

 Intuition

 The body’s felt knowing.
-Survival teaches people to override internal signal in favor of external scanning; restoring intuition is its own distinct work.
+Survival teaches people to override internal signal in favor of external scanning; restoring intuition.

 The practices